The Japanese Connection : Serving since 1985

-It was after the Jomon period – ending in around 400 BC – that Japanese society made the transition from hunter-gatherer to agriculture-based.
-After this crucial turning-point, the cultivation of short-grain rice began.
-From then on, rice made up the crucial element of any Japanese meal.
-During the Tang dynasty, the country was heavily influenced by Chinese culture, and there were a series of bans upon the consumption of various meats, including chicken, monkeys, dogs, horses, cattle and even fish.
-The other key marker of China's influence upon Japan was the introduction of chopsticks, used initially only by nobility.
+It was after the Jomon period – ending in around 400 BC – that Japanese society transitioned from hunter-gatherer to agriculture-based.
+After this crucial turning point, the cultivation of short-grain rice began.
+From then on, rice became the crucial element of any Japanese meal.
+During the Tang dynasty, the country was heavily influenced by Chinese culture, and there were a series of bans on the consumption of various meats, including chicken, monkeys, dogs, horses, cattle and even fish.
+The other key marker of China's influence upon Japan was the introduction of chopsticks, used initially only by the nobility.

 During the Kamakura period, vegetarianism began to spread, thanks to Buddhist philosophy, and there was a move toward simplicity in dining, such as in samurai cuisine.
 Another instance of this paring down of an aspect of culture can be found in dress at that time: with the evolution – or perhaps devolution - from traditional Chinese clothing to the kimono.

-Rice: Needless to say, rice is a Japanese staple, and has been one for more than 2 millennia.
-It features in many dishes – for example: rice bowl, Domburi, Onigiri, Kare Raisu, Chazuke, Fried Rice, Kayu.
+Rice: Needless to say, rice is a Japanese staple and has been one for more than 2 millennia.
+It features many dishes – for example, rice bowl, Donburi, Onigiri, Kare Raisu, Chazuke, Fried Rice, and Kayu.

 Seafood: Because Japan is an island nation, seafood is plenteous and has always been a vital, fresh, and nutritious part of the country's cuisine.
-Fish and seafood can be eaten boiled, raw, grilled, steamed, deep fried or dried – and feature in meals such as Yakizakana and Sashimi.
+Fish and seafood can be eaten boiled, raw, grilled, steamed, deep fried or dried, and in meals such as Yakizakana and Sashimi.

-Meat: Only eaten relatively recently, there are nevertheless now a huge variety of Japanese meat dishes.
-Tonkatsu are pork cutlets which are deep fried, and often served with shredded cabbage and rice.
-Nikujaga is simple meat and potatoes and is incredibly popular, while Yakitori are chicken pieces, grilled, and skewered.
+Meat: Only eaten relatively recently, there are now a vast variety of Japanese meat dishes.
+Tonkatsu is pork cutlets which are deep-fried and often served with shredded cabbage and rice.
+Nikujaga is simple meat and potatoes and is incredibly popular, while Yakitori are chicken pieces grilled and skewered.

-Chopsticks – should never be pointed, should not be used to pierce food, and should not be crossed when placed on the chopstick rest.
+Chopsticks – should never be pointed, used to pierce food, and should not be crossed when placed on the chopstick rest.

-Be willing to try some of everything offer, especially when dining as someone's guest – adventurous eating is admired!
+Be willing to try some of everything offered, especially when dining as someone's guest – adventurous eating is admired!